brumar/SRS-Simulations/article.md

 Optimization have been empirically found by taking the "best point".
 A more robust approach would be to 1/fit the curves 2/takes the best point of the curve.

 More efficiency implies more cards, if your cards are somehow linked together, it could strengthen them more and compensate for the retention loss.
-Or pessimistically, it could bring more interferences and accelerate forgetness.
+Or if you prefer being pessimistic, it could bring more interferences and accelerate forgetness.

+The current success rate given by the user is exact and is the same for all the cards of the targeted deck.
+Optimized IM could be a bit different for a deck composed with 10 cards with a 70% success rate + 10 cards with a 90% success rate compared to a deck with 20cards with 80% success rate.
+That would be the case if optimized IMs was a linear function of success rate, but results show a **very** different picture.
+Check the contribute part if you want to have ideas on how to solve this problem.

 ### The problem of the cutoff